Surb22/2021_Spring_finals-1/README.md

+Immigration in the US:

+This nonimmigrant classification applies to people who wish to perform services in a specialty occupation, services of exceptional merit and ability relating to a Department of Defense (DOD) cooperative research and development project, or services as a fashion model of distinguished merit or ability.
+Prospective specialty occupation and distinguished fashion model employers/agents must obtain a certification of an LCA from the DOL.
+This application includes certain attestations, a violation of which can result in fines, bars on sponsoring nonimmigrant or immigrant petitions, and other sanctions to the employer/agent.
+The application requires the employer/agent to attest that it will comply with all the labor requirements for H-1B visas.

 Hypothesis 1: How has the LCA approval rate varied over the years in different industries.

 H0:The overall trend of employing foreign workers in speciality occupations (for which H1B is required) has increased